 In every workers’ comp situation, the employee is giving up his or her right to significantly larger sums of money that could be claimed in a typical personal injury lawsuit.
 This right is given away to reap the benefits of workers’ compensation, a process that should provide him or her with efficient reimbursement for his or her injuries.
 Regardless of whether an employer is at fault, if you suffered these injuries while working, you are eligible for compensation.

-If you fear retaliation by your employer and are considering not filing a workers’ comp claim or if you filed a claim and suspect you are on the receiving end of a retaliatory reaction, call our firm today at (312) 781-1977 to discuss your options.
+If you fear retaliation by your employer and are considering not filing a workers’ comp claim or if you filed a claim and suspect you are on the receiving end of a retaliatory reaction, call our Chicago workers’ compensation lawyers today at (312) 781-1977 to discuss your options.

 What Constitutes Retaliation?

 Firing someone isn’t the only form of employer retaliation, though it is often the most feared response to a workers’ compensation claim.
 If you have been harassed or discriminated against at work after your claim, or even directly because of it, this is also considered retaliation.

 If you were originally up for a promotion and you failed to get it for no apparent reason or you even received a demotion, your performance review was lower than deserved, or you were given a reassignment, reclassification or transfer that was unnecessary, these can all be retaliatory responses.